 About me

 Here's a little bit more about me: I spent most of my formative years in the San Francisco bay area and near Seattle.
 I have also spent a good deal of time in Nebraska and Oregon, while pursuing my PhD.
-Some of my hobbies are biking, hiking, rock climbing, and cat-time.
+Some of my hobbies are biking, hiking, film, and cat-time.

 My preferred pronouns are he/him/his